 Instead, I want you to try something: Take a second, go to your Facebook business page, and stare at the Wall.
 Go ahead, I’ll wait.

 Here’s what you want to see:

-- Informative, engaging posts from the page admins.
+- Informative, engaging posts

-- Posts from your followers, who are hopefully your actual customers.
+- Posts from your followers, who are hopefully your actual customers

 So why do you just see an endless stream of posts from your company, with no feedback?
 Why aren’t your followers linking to you and posting on your Wall?